 The Hall Family (Big Willard, Angie, & Lil’ Willard): “The Scuttlehole Gap Get-Together” (Tuesdays from 10 a.m. – 1 p.m.), “The Bluegrass Express”(Thursdays from 7 p.m. – 10 p.m.), & “Destiny’s Road” (Sundays from 4 p.m. – 7 p.m.)

-Willard Hall, a.k.a.
-Big Willard, hails from Knott County, KY.
-Big Willard has been the host of The Scuttlehole Gap Get-Together, which aired for some 25 years every Tuesday morning on WMMT.
+Our dear friend Willard Hall, a.k.a.
+Big Willard, hailed from Knott County, and was the longtime host of The Scuttlehole Gap Get-Together, which aired for some 25 years every Tuesday morning on WMMT.
 His program was a mainstay of WMMT’s bluegrass schedule, and he also helped host the Bluegrass Express Live! series of live bluegrass concerts here at the Appalshop.
 Willard was also a veteran, a pilot, an avid Bluegrass music collector, and a mainstay at Bluegrass Festivals throughout the region.
-He is even featured in Herb E Smith’s Appalshop Film “The Ralph Stanley Story” and has emceed Ralph’s Hills of Home Festival for 30+ years.
+He was even featured in Herb E Smith’s Appalshop Film “The Ralph Stanley Story” and emceed Ralph’s Hills of Home Festival for 30+ years.
 He passed away in 2014, and we miss him terribly.
 But we will always be thankful for his many years here on the radio.

 But we are pleased to have Willard’s young’uns still with us on the radio!
-Angie & Little Willard of WMMT’s Bluegrass Express on Thursday nights, and they take care of the emcee-ing for our live performance shows.
+Angie & Little Willard host WMMT’s Bluegrass Express on Thursday nights, and they take care of the emcee-ing for our live performance shows.
 Little Willard also DJs the Destiny’s Road country music program on Sunday evenings from 4 to 7 p.m.

 And, of course, the Hall family boasts Blue Highway’s & everybody’s favorite “Mom,” the legendary Big Weezie.